Where do Arts Tax dollars go?Read More…

 Filing & paying the tax

 Yes.
-Every adult resident must either file the tax return or the exemption request.
-If you live in a household above the federal poverty level, but you have less than $1,000 of annual income, indicate "No" when asked if you are an "income earner".
-If your only income is from Social Security benefits, pension benefits from the Oregon Public Employees Retirement System (PERS), pension benefits from the Federal Employees Retirement System (FERS) or interest income from US Treasury bill notes and bonds, indicate “No” when asked if you are an “income earner”.
-If your primary source of annual income are those listed previously and any other income you have is less than $1,000, indicate “No” when asked if you are an “income earner”.
+Every adult resident must file the Arts Income Tax Return.
+If you live in a household above the federal poverty level, but you have less than $1,000 of annual taxable income, indicate by checking the box that states "Annual taxable income less than $1,000".
+If your only income is from Social Security benefits, pension benefits from the Oregon Public Employees Retirement System (PERS), pension benefits from the Federal Employees Retirement System (FERS) or interest income from US Treasury bill notes and bonds, indicate by checking the box that states "Annual taxable income less than $1,000”.
+If your primary source of annual income are those listed previously and any other income you have is less than $1,000, indicate by checking the box that states "Annual taxable income less than $1,000”.
 Do not pay the $35 tax.

 The Arts Education and Access Income Tax was approved by Portland voters in the November 6, 2012 general election (Ballot Measure 26-146).